monicakr1/DH110/assignment08/readme.md

 [>> See More](https://github.com/monicakr1/DH110/blob/main/assignment03/readme.md)

 ## UX Storytelling
-6) UX storytelling

 From ideation comes storytelling, and in this process design ideas are narrowed down based on the information communicated to the users.
 I created two personas (John & Janet) based on what my target audience might entail.
 This method is necessary to induce a perspective shift so I am better able to make decisions in the process.
 An empathy map and user's journey are developed to gain a better understanding of the "how" and "why" in terms of the user's goals.
 [>> See More](https://github.com/monicakr1/DH110/blob/main/assignment04/readme.md)

 ## Wireframe and graphic design element variation
-7) Wireframe and graphic design element variation [assignment06 + part of 07]
+Wireframe and graphic design element variation [assignment06 + part of 07]

 ## Low-fidelity prototype
 A low-fidelity prototype offers a low-grade schematic that offers the main features that I found to be helpful to the target users.
 Based on the heuristic evaluation and usability testing I was able to identify some of the frustrations and difficulties surrounding current iterations of a gardening website.
 With this information I then drew with a pencil and paper a rough sketch that would outline a simple wireflow from feature to feature.
 I then test the flow and functionality of the website against a user to see how they might navigate through the website.